huggingface/huggingface_hub/docs/hub/model-repos.md

 To add **Carbon Emissions** metadata to your models:

 1. If you are using **AutoNLP**, this is tracked for you 🔥
-2. Otherwise, use a tracker like  [`codecarbon`](https://github.com/mlco2/codecarbon/) in your training code, then specify `co2_eq_emissions: 1.2345` in your model card metadata, where `1.2345` is the emissions value in **grams**.
+2. Otherwise, use a tracker like  Code Carbon in your training code, then specify `co2_eq_emissions.emissions: 1.2345` in your model card metadata, where `1.2345` is the emissions value in **grams**.

 To learn more about the carbon footprint of Transformers, check out the [video](https://www.youtube.com/watch?v=ftWlj4FBHTg), part of the Hugging Face Course!